 Store-and-Forward is one type of packet-forwarding techniques.
-A Store-and-Forward Industrial Managed Switch stores the incoming frame in an internal buffer, do the complete error checking before transmission.
-Therefore, no error packets occurrence, it is the best choice when a network needs efficiency and stability.
+A Store-and-Forward Industrial Managed PoE+ Switch stores the incoming frame in an internal buffer and do the complete error checking before transmission.
+Therefore, no error packets occur; it is the best choice when a network needs efficiency and stability.

-The Industrial Managed Switch scans the destination address from the packet-header, searches the routing table pro-vided for the incoming port and forwards the packet, only if required.
+The Industrial Managed PoE+ Switch scans the destination address from the packet-header, searches the routing table provided for the incoming port and forwards the packet, only if required.
 The fast forwarding makes the switch attractive for connecting servers directly to the network, thereby increasing throughput and availability.
-How-ever, the switch is most commonly used to segment existence hubs, which nearly always improves overall performance.
-An Ethernet Switching can be easily configured in any Ethernet network environment to significantly boost bandwidth using conventional cabling and adapters.
+However, the switch is most commonly used to segment existence hubs, which nearly always improves the overall performance.
+An Ethernet switching can be easily configured in any Ethernet network environment to significantly boost bandwidth using the conventional cabling and adapters.

-Due to the learning function of the Industrial Managed Switch, the source address and corresponding port number of each incoming and outgoing packet are stored in a routing table.
-This information is subsequently used to filter packets whose destination address is on the same segment as the source address.
+Due to the learning function of the Industrial Managed PoE+ Switch, the source address and corresponding port number of each incoming and outgoing packet are stored in a routing table.
+This information is subsequently used to filter packets whose destination address is in the same segment as the source address.
 This confines network traffic to its respective domain and reduce the overall load on the network.

-The Industrial Managed Switch performs "Store and Forward"; therefore, no error packets occur.
+The Industrial Managed PoE+ Switch performs "Store and Fforward"; therefore, no error packets occur.
 More reliably, it reduces the re-transmission rate.
 No packet loss will occur.